-Make the Most of a Career Fair
+Making the Most of a Career Fair

 Are you puzzled about your career?
-Find out information about companies looking to hire at the career fair.
+Find out information about companies who are looking to hire at the career fair.
 Success is fitting the missing piece of the puzzle.

-To improve your chances of success at a career fair, study the following "pieces" and consider them as you plan your strategy.
-If you place the "pieces" in your preparation, you will appear more focused, prepared, and professional in the eyes of potential employers.
-This should enhance your chances for success.
+To improve your chances for success at a career fair, spend some time studying the following "pieces" and consider them as you plan your strategy.
+If you place the "pieces" in your preparation you will appear more focused, prepared and professional in the eyes of potential employers and should enhance your chances for success.
 GOOD LUCK!